Holonomy limits of complex projective structures: The character variety and growth rates

 \subsection{Growth estimate}

 This approach to proving properness of the holonomy map also lends itself to effective estimates of the growth rate of holonomy representations.
-In fact, Theorems \ref{thm:nonsingular-length}--\ref{thm:setting-scale} can be seen as estimates of this kind, where translation length of the action on $\H^3$ is used to measure the ``size'' of a representation.
+In fact, Theorem \ref{thm:periodic-length} can be seen as an estimate of this kind, where translation length of the action on $\H^3$ is used to measure the ``size'' of a representation.
 Since translation length grows logarithmically with respect to trace coordinates on $X(\Pi)$, the holonomy map itself has exponential growth in these coordinates.
-Making this coordinate-independent, we have the following.
+Making this coordinate-independent, we have the following:

 \begin{thm}[Effective properness] For any affine embedding $\X(\Pi) \into \C^n$ and any norm $\| \param \|$ on $\C^n$ there are constants $A > 0$ and $B$ such that

 \end{thm}